mgeeky/VisualBasicObfuscator/README.md

                         Minimum length of variable to include in name obfuscation.
 Too short value may break the original script.
 Default: 5.
+  -r RESERVED, --reserved RESERVED
+                        Reserved word/name that should not be obfuscated (in case some name has to be in original script cause it may break it otherwise.
+Repeat the option for more words.
   -v, --verbose         Verbose output.
   -q, --quiet           No unnecessary output.